 Note: Licensees in residential real estate transactions have a duty under G.S.
 47E-8 to inform their clients of the client's rights and obligations under the statute.
 The Real Estate Commission also views the Real Estate License Law as imposing on licensees working with sellers and buyers certain additional responsibilities to ensure statutory compliance and serve their clients' interests.
 Licensees are expected to "assist" sellers with completion of the form but should not complete the form for a seller or advise a seller as to what representation (or No Representation) to make.
 That being said, licensees should be certain to advise sellers that the licensee is obligated by law to disclose all material facts about or relating to the seller's property to prospective buyers regardless of what representation the seller makes on the disclosure form.
+The licensee should also review the seller's completed disclosure statement for accuracy and completeness.
 See the Commission's North Carolina Real Estate Manual for a full discussion of the disclosure law and an agent's duties.